domeengine/dome/docs/modules/ffi.md

 ffi
 ================

-The `ffi` module provides an interface to dynamically loaded libraries (DLLs) written and compiled from other languages.
+The `ffi` module provides an interface to dynamically loaded libraries (DLLs) written and compiled from other languages, allowing you to extend the functionality of DOME.

-It uses `libffi` so you can define the functions provided by the DLL and then call methods from it.
+You do this by first declaring the API that the functions within the DLL expect, and then calling it appropriately.

-The purpose is to allow you to hook into other libraries to extend the functionality of DOME, when needed.
+This module depends on `libffi` and is considered optional, so it is only included if DOME is built using `DOME_OPTS_FFI=1` when running `make`.

-Accessing DLLs and using libffi calls is a very low level operation, and comes with certain caveats:
+Accessing methods using this module is a very low level operation, and comes with certain caveats:
  * Calls using FFI will not be very performant.
  * There is no type-checking between your function definition and the function being called.
 Mistakes will lead to crashes and unexpected behaviour.
  * You will have to be aware of the memory implications of your calls into the DLL.